 The next most complained about lender after Amigo on Debt Camel is easily Provident/Satsuma.
 So far, their financial reports haven’t suggested much difficulty and they own the profitable Vanquis and Moneybarn brands, so paying out a lot of refunds may be manageable.

-UPDATE on 15 March 2021, Provident became the next lender to seek the protection of a Scheme to limit refunds to customers.
+UPDATE in March 2021, Provident became the next lender to seek the protection of a Scheme to limit refunds to customers.
+This was approved in August 2021, see How the Provident Scheme will work for details.

 What about competition effects?